Wisconsin Department of Children and Families

 Wisconsin Works (W-2) Manual

-Under the ADAAmericans with Disabilities Act of 1990 , an individual cannot be required to disclose that s/he has a disability or be required to participate in a separate program for disabled individuals.
-W-2Wisconsin Works agencies must comply with this federal law when assigning activities to W-2 participants.
+Under the ADA, an individual cannot be required to disclose that he or she has a disability or be required to participate in a separate program for disabled individuals.
+W-2 agencies must comply with this federal law when assigning activities to W-2 participants.
 A participant must be given the opportunity to disclose a disability or other barrier to participate in the W-2 program or employment before payment reductions are imposed.
 The following W-2 policies provide these assurances to participants:

-2. W-2 payment reduction cannot be imposed on a participant for declining to complete a formal assessment.
+1. W-2 payment reduction cannot be imposed on a participant for declining to complete a formal assessment.

-3. A participant placed in W-2 T or CSJ who has agreed to and is referred for a formal assessment may not receive a payment reduction for any assigned activity until:
+2. A participant placed in W-2 T or CSJ who has agreed to and is referred for a formal assessment may not receive a payment reduction for any assigned activity until: